Align portfolio or project with Sustainable Development Goals, Targets & Indicators

-Although these standards are still in a pilot phase, you can already see that they are pretty much aligned to other frameworks and principles that we have been reviewing in this channel.
+Although these standards are still in the pilot phase, you can already see that they are pretty much aligned with other frameworks and principles that we have been reviewing in this channel.
 So, that gives you a good idea of where the market is going.

 So, to recap: